oat-sa/taohub-articles/forge/documentation-for-core-components/framework-extensions.md

 {{\>toc}}

 TAO extensions enable the use of other extensions handling concepts and relations that define the domain.
 They cover all phases of the assessment process, from authoring, planning and other administration back-office operations, to delivery, result collection and analysis.
-The incorporation of these concepts in the platform is performed thanks to its modular architecture.\
+The incorporation of these concepts in the platform is performed thanks to its modular architecture.<br/>

 Each knowledge domain corresponds to an independent data domain that can be managed by different actors possibly distributed in various locations (subjects, groups, tests, items and results).
 For instance, and in order to ensure privacy, the management of subjects and their characteristics is managed apart from groups.

 ![](http://forge.taotesting.com/attachments/542/extension_model.png)